typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 #### Overview

 Rules are defined independently of any types.
+Any types used in a rule must be defined in a schema.

 They are executed only as a part of get queries when the [inference](06-infer.md) option is **enabled**.
 The results of rules execution exist only within the transaction they run in.
 They are not persisted, and any data inferred in the